LeSyefGit/TinycheckLight/README.md

 TinyCheck allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
 This can be used to check if any suspect or malicious communication is outgoing from a smartphone, by using heuristics or specific Indicators of Compromise (IoCs).

+The idea of TinyCheck emerged in a meeting about stalkerware with a [French women's shelter](https://www.centre-hubertine-auclert.fr).
+During this meeting we talked about how to easily detect [stalkerware](https://stopstalkerware.org/) without installing very technical apps nor doing forensic analysis on the victim's smartphone.
+The initial concept was to develop a tiny kiosk device based on Raspberry Pi which can be used by non-tech people to test their smartphones against malicious communications issued by stalkerware or any spyware.

+Of course, TinyCheck can also be used to spot any malicious communications from cybercrime to state-sponsored implants.
+It allows the end-user to push his own extended Indicators of Compromise via a backend in order to detect some ghosts over the wire.

 *If you need more documentation about the internals, don't hesitate to take a look at the [TinyCheck Wiki](https://github.com/KasperskyLab/TinyCheck/wiki).*

 *If you have any question about the projet.
 Want to contribute or just send your feedbacks, don't hesitate to contact us at tinycheck[@]kaspersky[.]com.*

 ![Architecture](/assets/network-home.png)

-### History

-The idea of TinyCheck came to me in a meeting about stalkerware with a [French women's shelter](https://www.centre-hubertine-auclert.fr).
-During this meeting we talked about how to easily detect [stalkerware](https://stopstalkerware.org/) without installing very technical apps nor doing forensic analysis on them.
-The initial concept was to develop a tiny kiosk device based on Raspberry Pi which can be used by non-tech people to test their smartphones against malicious communications issued by stalkerware or any spyware.

-Of course, TinyCheck can also be used to spot any malicious communications from cybercrime or state-sponsored implants.
-It allows the end-user to push his own extended Indicators of Compromise via a backend in order to detect some ghosts over the wire.

 ### Use cases